Weight Training: Better Than Botox?

 While botox will certainly be more effective in spot reducing wrinkles, in terms of anti-aging effects, weight training may be considered a better long-term investment.

-It promotes overall health, helps preserve muscle mass (which naturally declines with age), and can improve your posture and body shape.
+It promotes overall health, helps preserve muscle mass (which naturally declines with age), and improves your posture and body shape.

 Ultimately, it depends on whether you’re seeking cosmetic effects (botox) or long-term health and fitness improvements (weight training).
 Weight training will give you longer lasting results that make you glow from the inside out vs a short term solution which pumps toxins into your body.